 There is always a risk with taking illegal drugs because it will be hard to predict exactly how they will affect the body.
-Mixing the drug with alcohol is even more risky, as the interaction between the two often causes even stronger effects.
+Mixing the drug with alcohol is even riskier, as the interaction between the two often causes even stronger effects.
 The depressive qualities of alcohol create a great strain on the brain and nervous system when combined with a drug that is a stimulant.
 On the other hand, alcohol and a drug that is also a depressant will double the effects of slowing the nervous system.

 The following is a short guide to the interactions between alcohol and various illegal drugs and the dangers mixing the two can create.

 Smoking pot and consuming alcohol will have both a physical and psychological effect.
 By increasing the amount of alcohol in your blood, the body’s ability to absorb the THC in marijuana is greatly enhanced.
 This means the effects of marijuana are felt much stronger.
 These effects may include nausea, dizziness, feelings of panic, anxiety attacks, and even paranoia.
 When alcohol is regularly consumed with marijuana, the long term health effects become much more serious.
 Damage to the cells occurs, as well as an increased risk for developing cancer.

 This combination is very common and is, unfortunately, also one of the more dangerous mixes.
 Cocaine and alcohol have been known to cause sudden heart attacks and even death.
 When the two are consumed together, a substance called cocaethylene is produced in the liver that is very toxic and can produce aggressive behavior.
 This substance takes longer for the body to process than alcohol or cocaine on their own, adding more stress to the liver and heart.